 Student Financial Services and Cashiering posts official tuition and fee information and deadlines.
 Fees vary depending where courses are taken.
-College Park, Shady Grove, and Online courses have different fees.
+College Park and online courses have different fees.
+The College of Information Studies also posts our specific tuition and fees.
 Billing questions should be directed to the Student Financial Services and Cashiering office.